What problem are we looking to solve?

 Karthik Krishna’s personal motivation is based on what is in the US Declaration of Independence: If there is something wrong, those who have the ability to take action have responsibility to take action.

 Having worked hands-on with diverse stakeholders on building roadmaps for infrastructure modernization and implementing advanced communication networks, Karthik developed a strong intuition that there was a growing imbalance between traditional social control frameworks and the advances of technology.
 Recent global developments following the disclosures from Edward Snowden and Julian Assange strengthened his belief on the need to champion Socio-Tech.
-And, coming across the book Data and Goliath, written by a globally renowned cyber security “guru” – Bruce Schneier” – provided the critically important credibility to the Socio-Tech point-of-view and the fact that his intuition was right.
+And, coming across the book Data and Goliath, written by a globally renowned cyber security “guru” – Bruce Schneier – provided the critically important credibility to the Socio-Tech perspective and the fact that Karthik’s intuition was right.
 Something had to be done about it.

 Since he was a kid, Giuliano Meroi is interested in technology.
 At the age of 11 he disassembled his first PC, he had fun formatting hard drives and he had immense pleasure in watching the defragmentation graph coming together.

 After getting his high school diploma in Technology Sciences, he chose to enroll at the Politechnic University of Turin to become an Architect/Engineer, obviously an unhappy choice considering future developments.
 In the fourth year his passion for technology came back and he got interested in the web, combining his knowledge of Photoshop with HTML / CSS languages.
 The following year he created a small social network on which to share ideas and ideals – Shareideals.com.